“Why do you cover your hair/head?” “Are you under going therapy?” “Are you a Muslim?”

 Others who are unaware of Islamic hijab (veil/covering) Muslim women wear as a symbol of modesty and morality always express their curiosities when they see me wearing one.

-It was not a big surprise to me when I heard the social predicaments of some sisters in wearing head cover at the World Hijab Day on February 01, 2016 at U.P Diliman sponsored by the Institute of Islamic Studies.
+It was not a big surprise to me when I heard the social predicaments of some sisters in wearing head cover at the World Hijab Day at the event sponsored by the UP IIS last February.
 Albeit, as a hijabi I can manage myself not to be maltreated or underestimated by other people.

 I started using headscarf when I got married out of my own volition.
 Why do I cover my head/hair in the first place?
 With due respect to the Islamic Law, I do not love headscarf nor I am afraid of being punished if I do not wear one.